-Here’s how to keep today’s techno kids from “powering down” the minute they walk into your room…
+Here’s how to keep today’s digital natives from “powering down” the minute they walk into your room.

 Recently I casually observed a mixed-age ministry program in a small church I visited, and something caught my eye.
 I noticed something about the kids that I don’t think I’d ever really seen before–though I’m sure I’d witnessed the same thing previously.